Friday, July 31, 2020

 Starring: Keanu Reeves, Sandra Bullock, Jeff Daniels, Dennis Hopper, Alan Ruck, Joe Morton, Glenn Plummer

 A bomb is triggered on a bus once its speed hits 50 mph.
 If the bus drops below fifty, the bomb will detonate.
-This is the plot of Speed, and it tensely and energetically delivers as realistically as could be expected.
+This is the plot of Speed, and it tensely and energetically delivers as realistically as could be expected, not that realism is even the point.
 Knowing Los Angeles traffic, how would the bus possibly not slow to under fifty miles per hour?
 It's up to LAPD's Jack Traven (Reeves) to board the bus and prevent an explosion which would kill everyone aboard and possibly other people.
 The bus encounters one obstacle after another which would surely slow it down, but the bus, and Speed, finds a way to keep going.

 Speed begins not with the bus scenario, but a hostage situation in a high-rise elevator.
 Two bomb squad veterans (Reeves and Daniels) must rescue the hostages and thwart the bomber, the malicious and money-hungry Howard Payne (Hopper).
 Hopper isn't doing this just for kicks, although his laugh and demeanor would suggest he surely enjoys his work, but for millions in ransom money.